DigiBP/DigiBP-RHEIN/README.md

 >Our vision was for „Hiring as a Service“ -  where our people were free to digitalize, automate, reinvent and create new services for the hiring process with the goal to attract the best talents and smoothing the process.
-We wanted to be able to quickly take an idea to production while at the same time meeting the standards.
+We wanted to be able to quickly take an idea to production while at the same time meeting our company standards.

 Simon Wellington, CEO at worXart